 Frank Marshall Davis was born in Arkansas City, Kansas on December 31, 1905.
 For periods of time in the 1920s he attended Friends University and, later, Kansas State Agricultural College, studying industrial journalism but never compiling enough credits to graduate.
-Davis suffered the sting of considerable racism during these years, and he was particularly impacted by the 1921 Tulsa Race Riot.
+Davis suffered the sting of considerable racism during these years, and he was particularly impacted by the 1921 Tulsa Race Riot, where mobs of white residents attacked black residents and businesses of the Greenwood District in Tulsa, Oklahoma.
 He prayed that God might bring retribution upon the guilty whites who had destroyed so many black lives; but when no physical retribution came, Davis began to turn toward atheism.

 Also during the Twenties, Davis started to write poetry.
 In 1927 he moved to Chicago and worked for the Chicago Evening Bulletin and the Chicago Whip, both African-American newspapers.
-He also spent some time working for the Indiana-based Gary American.
+In addition, Davis spent some time working for the Indiana-based Gary American.

 In 1931 Davis relocated to Atlanta to become managing editor of the Atlanta Daily World, a semi-weekly black newspaper.
 He dramatically increased the publication’s sales and profitability, turning it into the nation’s first successful black daily.
-During this period, Davis took an interest in the Scottsboro Boys case.
+During this period, Davis took an interest in the Scottsboro Boys case, where nine black teenagers were falsely accused of raping two white women aboard a train in Alabama.
 The involvement of the Communist Party USA (CPUSA) in the case is what first drew Davis’s attention to the Party, which was, in fact, usurping the boys’ defense and dragging out the case for propaganda purposes.